SeineAle/daytona-md/daytona2.md

 ```

 #### Step 6: Set a Preferred IDE
-- Execute the following command to list all th supported IDEs.
+- Execute the following command to list all the supported IDEs.
 ```sh
 daytona ide
 ```